carlos-molina/TECOmate/README.md

 </p>

-As shown in the figure, the split of the contractual clauses result in two contract components (**on blockchain contract** and **off blockchain contract**) that interact with each other to enforce the original contract written in English.
+As shown in the figure, the split of the contractual clauses result in two contract components (**on blockchain smart contract** and **off blockchain smart contract**) that interact with each other to enforce the original contract written in English.

+## Motivation and potential applications
+There is a large range of potential applications of an hybrid architecture like this.
+Its salient feature is the off-blockchain enforcing capability that the off-blockchain smart contract (hosted by our
+Contract Compliance Checker) can provide.

+For example, the off-blockchain smart contract can be used for offering several off-blockchain services to on-blockchain smart contracts: computation, data storage, data provision, event notification, trust and monitoring/enforcement of polices and regulations.

+Basically, the off-blockchain smart contract can act as a contract-aware bridge between the on-blockchain and off-blockchain worlds (see figure above).
+It can feed data and events to on-blockchain smart contracts only when some conditions hold.
+Complementary, it can receive data and events (for example, the occurrence of the *pay* operation) from on-blockchain smart contracts and react (perform some operations) or ignore them only when some conditions hold.

+It is worth remarking that the bridging functionality performed by the off-blockchain smart contract is similar to that of the *Town Crier* discussed in the [Town Crier: An Authenticated Data Feed for Smart Contracts](https://eprint.iacr.org/2016/168.pdf "Town Crier eprint ver")).
+However, in addition to bridging the on-blockchain and off-blockchain worlds, the off-blockchain smart contract performs enforcing functions.

+To mention a specific application example, the hybrid architecture can be used to address the conflict between the indelible append-only data model that underpins blockchains and the right to request deletion of personal data granted by the EU General Data Protection Regulation (GDPR) of May 2018.
+In this scenario, the Contract Compliance Checker can be loaded with a smart contract that stipulates the conditions that personal data need to satisfy before becoming accessible to on-blockchain smart contracts and stored in indelible blocks.

 ## Hybrid architecture, technologies tools and mathematics
 The hybrid architecture that we have implemented for the enforcement of smart contracts like the example